GCDigitalFellows/QueryingInTheRealWorld/README.md

 But you might have also noticed that `wp_posts` and `wp_comments` have other columns of type `bigint(20) UNSIGNED` but are not primary keys.
 Instead of primary keys, these other `_ID` columns enable our tables to relate to one another: `wp_posts.post_author` and `wp_comments.comment_author` contain the value of the appropriate `wp_users.ID` who created the post or comment; `wp_comments.comment_post_ID` contain the value of the appropriate `wp_post.ID` for which the comment was created.

+Having mapped these relationships, we are now ready to ask questions of our data using SQL.
+If you are using your own Docker environment, open your web browser to [http://localhost:8080](http://localhost:8080) to load up the PHPMyAdmin web application.
+Otherwise, replace the "localhost" with the domain posted at the beginning of the workshop.

 ## Zotero Database

-One of the first applications I installed when I started graduate school was [Zotero](zotero.org).
-I use it pretty much every day, importing in articles and books I am finding through my research, annotating these items as I read them, and exporting bibliographies for papers I write.
-Over time, like many other graduate students, I have amassed a quite large Zotero library.
+One of the first applications many of us install when we start graduate school is [Zotero](zotero.org).
+I use it pretty much every day, importing in articles and books I find through my research, annotating items as I read them, and exporting bibliographies for papers I write.
+Over time, I, like many others, have amassed a large Zotero library.

 Though hidden from plain sight, the Zotero application uses a database to store that library in an efficient and robust way.
-Without that database, it would be very easy to corrupt your library or a simple search for an author or a tag would be painfully slow.

-Download standalone, create account, add your favorite books and articles.

-Fortunately for someone familiar with querying databases, we can access [the Zotero database without much headache](https://www.zotero.org/support/dev/client_coding/direct_sqlite_database_access) since Zotero uses [SQLite](https://www.sqlite.org/), a popular open source database engine used on [pretty much any computer or phone](https://www.sqlite.org/mostdeployed.html) you use daily.
+Without that database, it would be very easy to corrupt your library as made changes or a simple search for an author or a tag across our library would be painfully slow.
+Fortunately for someone familiar with querying databases, the Zotero database can be [accessed without much headache](https://www.zotero.org/support/dev/client_coding/direct_sqlite_database_access) since Zotero uses [SQLite](https://www.sqlite.org/), a popular open source database engine used on [pretty much any computer or phone](https://www.sqlite.org/mostdeployed.html) you use daily.

-The [Zotero Client Data Model](https://www.zotero.org/support/dev/data_model) is quite complex.
-We will focus on only a subset of the tables in this workshop.
-For those interested, you can examine the [full list of relationships](http://zomark.github.io/zotero-marc/schema/trunk/relationships.html) for the current data model.
+Before we proceed, a warning: the [Zotero Client Data Model](https://www.zotero.org/support/dev/data_model) is quite complex.
+Don't get discourged.
+Like with Wordpress, we will focus on only a subset of the tables.
+And as before, for those interested, you can examine the [full Zotero data model](http://zomark.github.io/zotero-marc/schema/trunk/relationships.html) at your leisure.

-In preparation for the workshop, first locate your [Zotero data directory](https://www.zotero.org/support/zotero_data).
+In order to pracipate in the Zotero workshop exercises, you need to locate your [Zotero data directory](https://www.zotero.org/support/zotero_data).
 Because I use Zotero Standalone on a Windows computer, mine is located in:

 ```
 C:\Users\tahir\AppData\Roaming\Zotero\Zotero\Profiles\cud5bmqj.default\zotero